PlainsightAI/legacy-docs/rules.md

 #### event_occurred_after

 Description:
-	This is a predicate that allows you to evaluate whether an event occurred after a given time.
+	This predicate allows you to evaluate whether an event occurred after a given time.

 Fields:
 * type = "event occurred after"